-- Cellular immunotherapies. - Genetically modified oncolytic viral therapy. - Other types of cells and tissues from and for use by the same person (autologous) and cells and tissues from one person for use by another person (allogenic) for certain therapeutic conditions. - All human gene therapy that seeks to change the function of a gene or alter the biologic properties of living cells for therapeutic use.
-Examples include therapies using: - Luxturna® (Voretigene neparvovec)
+- Cellular immunotherapies.

+- Genetically modified oncolytic viral therapy.

+- Other types of cells and tissues from and for use by the same person (autologous) and cells and tissues from one person for use by another person (allogenic) for certain therapeutic conditions.

+- All human gene therapy that seeks to change the function of a gene or alter the biologic properties of living cells for therapeutic use.
+Examples include therapies using:

+- Luxturna® (Voretigene neparvovec)

 - Zolgensma® (Onasemnogene abeparvovec-xioi)

 - Spinraza® (Nusinersen)

 - Products derived from gene editing technologies, including CRISPR-Cas9.

 - Oligonucleotide-based therapies.
 Examples include:

-- o Antisense.
+- Antisense.
 An example is Spinraza.

-- o siRNA.
+- siRNA.

-- o mRNA.
+- mRNA.

-- o microRNA therapies.
+- microRNA therapies.